rubra-ai/rubra/README.md

 ### Prerequisites

 - M-series Mac or Linux with GPU
+  - On MacOS you need to have Xcode Command Line Tools installed: `xcode-select --install`
 - At least 16 GB RAM
 - At least 10 GB of available disk space
 - Docker and Docker Compose installed